Everything you need to know about the Private Space feature

-Our app will then prompt for your preferred authentication method, whether it be through Face ID, Touch ID, double-tapping your Bond Touch Module or Passcode.
+Our app will ask which authentication method you prefer: Face ID, Touch ID, double-tapping your Bond Touch Module or Passcode.

-Besides this you're also asked to add your email just in case you'll be recovering your password later on.
+Besides this you're also asked to add your email just in case you'll be recovering your You'll also be asked to add your email, just in case you need to recover your password later on.
 Keep in mind, we won't send any confirmation email after the setup.
-You can also change the email associated to your account by heading to the Bond Touch App settings and tapping on "Email address" and providing your corrected email address and tapping "done".
+Later on, you can always change the email associated to your account by heading to the Bond Touch App settings, tapping on "Email address" and providing a new email address.
+Just tap "done" and you’re done. 😊

 How can I send photos to my partner?

-To send any type of photos, click on the small camera icon that you can find on the left of your messaging field on your Private Space feed or inside the Shared Gallery.
-From here you can choose to either send a photo from your smartphones camera roll or take a new photo.
-Afterwards, you can choose to either share a photo or share a Secret Photo by dragging the arrow button to the the left or
+To send any type of photos, click on the small camera icon you’ll find on the left of your messaging field, both in your Private Space feed and inside the Shared Gallery.
+From here you can choose to either send a photo from your camera roll or take a new photo.
+Now, just choose to share a photo by dragging the arrow button to the left or share a Secret Photo by dragging it to the right.

 How does the Shared gallery work?